Marsyas: Marsyas and Apollo

 Ovid touches upon the theme of Marsyas twice, very briefly telling the tale in Metamorphoses vi.383–400, where he concentrates on the tears shed into the river Marsyas, and making an allusion in Fasti, vi.649–710, where Ovid's primary focus is on the aulos and the roles of flute-players rather than Marsyas, whose name is not mentioned.

+In Phrygia, there was a river called Marsyas, which the Phrygians believed originated from the blood of Marsyas.

 The wise Marsyas

 The hubristic Marsyas in surviving literary sources eclipses the figure of the wise Marsyas that is suggested in a few words by the Hellenistic historian Diodorus Siculus, who refers to Marsyas as admired for his intelligence (sunesis) and self-control (sophrosune), not qualities found by Greeks in ordinary satyrs.
 In Plato's Symposium, when Alcibiades likens Socrates to Marsyas, it is this aspect of the wise satyr that is intended.
 Jocelyn Small identifies in Marsyas an artist great enough to challenge a deity, who can only be defeated through a ruse.
 A prominent statue of Marsyas as a wise old silenus stood near the Roman Forum.

 This is the Marsyas of the journal, Marsyas: Studies in the History of Art, published since 1941 by students of the Institute of Art, New York University.